nickbearman/dontbeafraidtocommit/README.md

  * How to report a bug
  * How to submit a pull request to a project hosted on GitHub
  * A brief intro into Python virtual environments and Docker containers and how they might help with bug submission
- * How to write documentation in restructured text or markdown and preview it

 # What we're not covering